aws/chalice/docs/source/topics/authorizers.rst

     authorizer = CognitoUserPoolAuthorizer(
         'MyPool', provider_arns=['arn:aws:cognito:...:userpool/name'])

+    @app.route(
+        '/user-pools',
-    @app.route('/user-pools', methods=['GET'], authorizer=authorizer, scopes=["https://mychaliceapp.example.com/todos.read"])
+        methods=['GET'],
+        authorizer=authorizer.with_scopes(["https://mychaliceapp.example.com/todos.read"]))
     def authenticated():
         return {"success": True}

-Scopes can also be used with custom authorizers.
-The custom authorizer will need to inspect the access token to determine if access should be granted based on the scopes configured for the route.
+Scopes can also be used with custom authorizers and built-in authorizers.
+These authorizers will need to inspect the access token to determine if access should be granted based on the scopes configured for the authorizer and route.

 .. _IAM permissions: https://docs.aws.amazon.com/IAM/latest/UserGuide/access_controlling.html